 The Early Federal Court System

-The Judiciary Act of 1789 established the federal court system:
+The U.S. Constitution established the Supreme Court of the United States, but the Judiciary Act of 1789 established the lower federal courts:

 - 13 district courts